 Teaching Poetry, Prose, and Drama

-“Third, fourth, and fifth grade students need to understand the structure of poetry, prose and drama,” continued Mr. Frank.
+“Third, fourth, and fifth grade students need to understand the elements of poetry, prose and drama,” continued Mr. Frank.
 “Why limit this unit to literary structure?
 I like to throw in a little writing.
 During the first week, my class tries just a bit of poetry.
 This is where the I Spy project comes in.”

 Analyzing I Spy Books

+Mr. Frank pulled an I Spy book out of his bag.
+Opening it, he pointed to one poem.
 “As a starting point, we analyze some poetry.
 The simplicity of I Spy is perfect for beginners.
 The first verse for every picture begins with ‘I spy.’
 Each poem has four verses divided into two stanzas.
 Pairs of verses rhyme, so it’s written as couplets.
 Every verse has four beats.
 First, my students clap out the beat with me to get the hang of it.
 Then they practice on their own with additional poems.”

 ” Maybe I could teach simple poetry like this,” Ms. Sneed commented.
 Her face brightened as she considered the possibilities.